aesara-devs/aesara/doc/extending/other_ops.rst

 We have 3 base random number generators.
 One that wraps NumPy's random generator, one that implements MRG31k3p and one that wraps CURAND.

-The fastest, but less developed, is CURAND.
-It works only on CUDA-enabled GPUs.
-It does not work on the CPU and it has fewer random distributions implemented.

 The recommended and 2nd faster is MRG.
-It works on the GPU and CPU and has more implemented distributions.
+It works on the CPU and has more implemented distributions.

 The slowest is our wrapper on NumPy's random generator.